 A student who seeks an exception to the above policy must follow the procedure set forth below.
 Students must be aware that exceptions to this policy will be granted only under extraordinary circumstances.

 - The PhD student must obtain prior written approval for this dual-degree plan from his/her major professor and the head/coordinator of the relevant PhD program.

 - If approval is granted in Step 1, then the PhD student must obtain written approval for the MS degree plan from the head/coordinator of the corresponding MS program.

-- If approval is granted for Step 2, then the student will need to establish a second graduate student advisory committee (thesis option only) and file a separate program of study (required for all thesis and non-thesis students) for the MS degree with the Office of Graduate Education.
+- If approval is granted for Step 2, then the student will need to establish a second graduate student advisory committee (thesis option only) and file a separate program of study (required for all thesis students) for the MS degree with the Office of Graduate Education.

 - The dean of graduate education will have authority to either approve or disapprove this second program of study.